The federal government gives you a few options that might offset your child-related expenses when you file your taxes this year.

 - Up to $1,400 of the credit is refundable.

-- You may be able to claim a tax credit of up to $500 for qualifying dependents who are 17 or older (as long as they are U.S. citizens, U.S. nationals, or U.S. resident aliens).
+- You may be able to claim a tax credit of up to $500 for qualifying dependents who are over age 16 (as long as they are U.S. citizens, U.S. nationals, or U.S. resident aliens).

 - Taxpayers with a modified adjusted gross income over $200,000 ($400,000 if married filing jointly) cannot claim the full tax credit.